elixir-europe/biohackathon-projects-2021/projects/36/bhxiv/paper.md

 ```
 exporter.csv.export = true
 ```
-More recent versions of Synthea yield data that cannot be ingested by the ETL-Synthea tool only, but after some columns' cutting and editing.
+More recent versions of Synthea yield data that cannot be directly ingested by the ETL-Synthea.
+They need some cutting and editing in order to be ready to be used.

 The next step is to set up a PostgreSQL database.
 Probably the easiest way is to create a docker container.
 After installing docker and docker-compose a yaml file like the following can be used:
 ```